Optimod-FM 8600: Overview

 Featuring versatile five-band and two-band processing for both analog FM transmission and digital media, the 8600 provides the industry's most consistent sound, track-to-track and source-to-source.
 This consistency allows you to create a sonic signature for your station with the assurance that your signature will stay locked in, uniquely branding your sound.

 The 8600 provides stereo enhancement, equalization, AGC, multiband compression, low-IM peak limiting, stereo encoding, and composite limiting — everything that even the most competitive major market station needs to stand out on the dial.
 More than 20 excellent sounding, format specific factory presets get you started.
-You'll find all of your favorite 8500 presets, plus new "MX" presets designed by Bob Orban and Greg Ogonowski to exploit the exciting possibilities inherent in the 8600's new peak limiter technology.
+You'll find all of your favorite 8500 presets, plus "MX" presets designed by Bob Orban and Greg Ogonowski to exploit the exciting possibilities inherent in the 8600's new peak limiter technology.
 Although the factory presets are fully competent "out of the box, you can customize them with easy one-knob LESS-MORE control in Basic Control, with 50 parameters Intermediate control or with more than 120 in the Advanced controls, whose versatility will satisfy even the most finicky on-air sound designer.
+The new added phase skew corrector maximizes the quality of a mono mixdown or blend that might occur in a receiver.

 Improved Peak Limiter Technology